clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 (shift \b 20) ; result \v
 (shift \z 3) ; result \c
 ```
 Note: if you shift by a negative number, you are performing a reverse operation.
 For instance, `(shift \d -3)` gives you `\a`.
 Thus decryption is just using the same function, but with the opposite (negative) key.

-Now we are done with the nitty-gritty details for our ciphers, and are ready to do some encryption and decryption.

 ## Working with words: sequences, `map`
 Now you can "encrypt" a letter, but you probably want to encrypt words.
 If you were writing a program in python or Java, you probably would be thinking of writing a loop.
 However, in Clojure we use *higher-order functions* that traverse sequences for us, and we just need to specify what operation we would like to perform on each element.